jibe-b/gatsby-source-baserow/README.md

 // In gatsby-config.js
 plugins: [
   {
-    resolve: `gatsby-source-airtable`,
+    resolve: `gatsby-source-baserow`,
     options: {
       apiKey: `YOUR_AIRTABLE_KEY`, // may instead specify via env, see below
       concurrency: 5, // default, see using markdown and attachments for more information
       tables: [
         {
-          baseId: `YOUR_AIRTABLE_BASE_ID`,
+          baseId: `YOUR_BASEROW_BASE_ID`,
           tableName: `YOUR_TABLE_NAME`,
           tableView: `YOUR_TABLE_VIEW_NAME`, // optional
-          queryName: `OPTIONAL_NAME_TO_IDENTIFY_TABLE`, // optionally default is false - makes all records in this table a separate node type, based on your tableView, or if not present, tableName, e.g. a table called "Fruit" would become "allAirtableFruit".
+          queryName: `OPTIONAL_NAME_TO_IDENTIFY_TABLE`, // optionally default is false - makes all records in this table a separate node type, based on your tableView, or if not present, tableName, e.g. a table called "Fruit" would become "allBaserowFruit".
 Useful when pulling many airtables with similar structures or fields that have different types.
-See https://github.com/jbolda/gatsby-source-airtable/pull/52.
+See https://github.com/jbolda/gatsby-source-baserow/pull/52.
           mapping: { `CASE_SENSITIVE_COLUMN_NAME`: `VALUE_FORMAT` }, // optional, e.g. "text/markdown", "fileNode"
           tableLinks: [`CASE`, `SENSITIVE`, `COLUMN`, `NAMES`], // optional, for deep linking to records across tables.
           separateNodeType: false, // boolean, default is false, see the documentation on naming conflicts for more information
           separateMapType: false, // boolean, default is false, see the documentation on using markdown and attachments for more information
         },
         {
-          baseId: `YOUR_AIRTABLE_BASE_ID`,
+          baseId: `YOURBASEROW_BASE_ID`,
           tableName: `YOUR_TABLE_NAME`,
           tableView: `YOUR_TABLE_VIEW_NAME` // optional
           // can leave off queryName, mapping or tableLinks if not needed